scalalogo/scalalogo.github.io/en/index.md

 The tutorials are based on a mini-library written in Scala that was created to enable drawing turtle graphics in a way similar to Logo.
 They are enriched with live examples thanks to [ScalaFiddles](https://scalafiddle.io/).
 Each fiddle has a sample of code that will be run - you can see the result right next to the code.
 However, nothing will happen, until you tell it to.
 Below the drawing plane you can see a few management buttons with which you can:

-* adjust how long it takes to make one action (in milliseconds),
+* adjust how long it takes to make one action (the higher the number is, the slower the turtle moves),
 * make the turtle move consecutively (according to the code on the left) or stop,
 * make it perform a single action (move, rotation, etc.),
 * show or hide it.